 It is so endearing to watch a kitten with a healthy appetite gulping down its food.
-Even trying to steal the food of the other cats in the household.
+Or even when it tries to steal food off the other cats in the household.
 But when your kitten wants to eat ALL the time then this might get worrisome.
-It may be a sign that the kitten has some physical or behavioural problem that needs to be identified and addressed immediately
+This could signal that the kitten has some physical or behavioural problem that must be identified and addressed immediately.

 My Kitten Wants To Eat All The Time?

-Your kitten is a growing little creature so it is normal for her to eat a lot to meet her daily nutritional requirements.
-It is these nutrients in the food that provide the kitten the energy and the raw materials she needs to build tissues and grow.
-A kitten that is a ball of energy and is very active will need more food and will have the tendency to eat more.
+Your kitten is growing so she needs to eat a lot to meet her daily nutritional requirements.
+These nutrients in the kitten’s food provide her with the energy and raw materials she needs to build tissues and grow.
+An energetic and active kitten will need more food and will have the tendency to eat more.

 When a kitten will not stop eating, first check the food you are currently giving her.
-Check for quality of ingredients and appropriateness for the life stage (kitten-friendly).
-Food that is mostly grain fillers and made of low quality protein will satisfy a kitten’s hunger for a short time only.
+Check the quality of ingredients and appropriateness of life stage (kitten-friendly).
+Food that is mostly grain fillers and constitutes of low quality protein will satisfy a kitten’s hunger for a short time only.
 Inevitably she will become hungry again in only a short while after eating.
 A kitten’s life stage requires more energy.
 Therefore giving it food that does not suit this age and stage may not meet their nutritional and energy needs making them always hungry.

 If there is nothing wrong with kitten’s health then the overeating issue may be a behavioral one.
 Boredom and depression may make a kitten overeat and this may lead to the problem of pica later on.
 Adopted kittens who grew up living the hard life on the streets with no guarantee where or when the next meal will be grow up insecure around food and will eat everything offered at one time.
 This kind of overeating could result in digestive upset episodes in the short term and obesity issues in the long term which contribute to diabetes, thyroid, heart and kidney problems later on in life.